nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### E.9 Execute a favourite command from favourite list
 1. Executing a favourite command in list of favourites.
     - Prerequisites: List all favourite commands by executing `/listfav` command
     - Test case: `/execfav 1`<br>
     Expected: Command in index 1 of the list of favourites will be executed.<br>
     - Test case: `/execfav 0`<br>
     Expected: No command executed.
 Error details will be shown.
 List of favourites will not be modified.<br>
-- Other incorrect data to test: `/execfav`, `/execfav words`, `/execfav x`(where x is larger than list).
+    - Other incorrect data to test: `/execfav`, `/execfav words`, `/execfav x`(where x is larger than list).<br>
     Expected: Similar to previous.

 ### E.10 Change description of favourite command in favourite list

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+### E.11 Saving of favourite list
+1. Data is automatically saved in the `/data/FavList.txt` directory of the jar file's home directory.

+2. Loading FavList
+    - Prerequisites: `/data/FavList.txt` contains valid commands.
+    - The txt file contains a command along with description in each line.
+    - Expected: All commands can be seen in FavList using `/listfav` command upon running the jar file

+3. Dealing with corrupted data
+    - Prerequisite: `FavList.txt` exists
+    - Test case: Corrupted data line has more than 1 delimiter "`|`"<br>
+        Step 1. add lines with more than 1 delimiter, "`|`" to the `FavList.txt` file.<br>
+        Step 2.
+Run the jar file<br>
+        Expected output: Message detailing corrupted data detailed at start and corrupted data removed from FavList.